yoasyo25/ruby-submissions/1703-b/4module/word_watch/adam.md

 Below Expectations

 ### 3. Events and DOM manipulation
-  * Developer resgisters event listeners within `document.ready`.
+  * Developer registers event listeners within `document.ready`.
   * Developer targets nodes/elements cleanly using 1 or 2 css selectors.
     * && without heavy use of traversing parents and/or children.